rmajuri/rob-project/README.md

 ### Technologies used

 ### Frontend
-The front end code can be found [here](https://github.com/rmajuri/rob-project-fe).

 The frontend uses React JS (bootstrapped with Create React App), with an adherence to ES6 conventions.
 I used this because of my familiarity with it, along with the libraries [Material UI](https://material-ui.com/) for easy styling and [Formik](https://formik.org/) for easy form control and validation.